 Don't want to make an entire batch of freezer jam?
 No problem.
 Here's a shortcut.

 Then, remove from heat and mash with a potato masher.
 Cook for an additional 5 minutes or until mixture has thickened slightly.
-Remove from heat, allow to cool.
-Once room temperature, it’s ready to add to your ice cream mixture.
+Remove from heat and allow to cool.
+Once room temperature, it's ready to add to your ice cream mixture.

 This will create a strawberry sauce - thinner than jam, but perfect for making ice cream.

 I have tried this recipe with homemade freezer jam and store bought jam.
 Both varieties worked well.

 - 1 teaspoon vanilla extract

 - In a large bowl, whip heavy cream until stiff peaks are achieved, about 3 minutes.